jamesyoung/statechannels/packages/sc-demo-app/README.md

 ## Flow

-1. A service provider registers itself with the hub as an application `tic-tak-toe`.
+1. A service provider registers itself with the hub as an application `tic-tac-toe`.
 2. User (Bob) sign up with the hub with 2FA and register his public keys
-3. The hub publishes `tic-tak-toe` after verification of the webhook
+3. The hub publishes `tic-tac-toe` after verification of the webhook
-4. Now Bob sees the `tic-tak-toe` and wants to play with Alice.
+4. Now Bob sees the `tic-tac-toe` and wants to play with Alice.
 5. If Alice is not yet a user with the hub, the hub will send an invitation to Alice's email to invite Alice sign up with the hub and play
-6. The hub creates a channel for Bob to play `tic-tak-toe`.
+6. The hub creates a channel for Bob to play `tic-tac-toe`.
 Each instance is identified by the channel address/id.
 7. Bod uses the front-end to send first move (signed with his private key) as an API request to the hub
 8. The hub verifies the request using Bob's public key
 9. The hub stores the signed message from Bob
-10. The hub forwards the message to the `tic-tak-toe` service using the webhook, receives the response and passes it back to Bob
+10. The hub forwards the message to the `tic-tac-toe` service using the webhook, receives the response and passes it back to Bob
 11. The hub notifies Alice?
 12. Repeat the play between Alice and Bob